realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 88cc8acfbeea        firstgame           "node ."
 5 minutes ago       Up 5 minutes        0.0.0.0:3000->3000/tcp   friendly_archimedes
 ```

-Because we didn't specify container's name, Docker randomly assign one for it.
+Because we didn't specify container's name, Docker randomly assigned one for it.

 Run this command to see the log output of your container.
 Replace `<container id>` with your container id.
 In my case, it is `88cc8acfbeea`.